For non China visitors check out the high res video on Vimeo here.

 - The first 3 days are primary used for acclimating and should be taken easy

 Day Two Lhasa

 - Lhasa city cycling tour.
 While you acclimatise we will take it easy and explore the back roads of the city by bike and make any last adjustments to ensure your bike is ready to roll on day three.

 - Lunch at a traditional Tibetan family restaurant

-- Afternoon visit to Potala Palace (UNESCO World Heritage Site and residence of the Dali Lama till 1959)
+- Visit to the Potala Palace (UNESCO World Heritage Site and residence of the Dali Lama till 1959)

 - Rise early and drive to Qushu where we start cycling up the mighty Khampa-la high pass at 4780m.
 At the top you are greeted with dramatic views across the turquoise blue waters of Yamdrok-tso lake and flowing descent down the the shores of the lake.

 - The second half of the ride hugs the shore and takes you through some picturesque small villages.

 - The day’s riding ends in Nagartse where we have a delicious Nepali style lunch before resting at the Hotel